 Summer has drawn to a close, and now you’re ready to close the pool for the season.
-In order to prevent stains, damage, or warping to your pool, you need to take appropriate precautions.
 To help you do it right and ensure it’s in tip-top shape for next summer, we’re sharing how to winterize your vinyl liner pool.

 FAQs for Winterizing a Vinyl Liner Pool

 First, let’s answer some of your most frequently asked questions related to closing a swimming pool for the season.

 When Is It Time to Winterize My Pool?

 Even though you’ve probably not gone swimming in a while, you want to wait until air temperatures are consistently around 65 degrees during the day to make your work more effective.

 You may want to lower the water level a bit to prevent overflow and keep it at the bottom edge of your skimmer, but you don’t need to drain your pool to winterize it!
 In fact, leaving it full prevents the temperature fluctuations from causing the liner to shrink.
 Plus, as the soil on the other side of the pool expands and contracts with moisture and temperature changes, the weight of the water counteracts the pressure fluctuations.
 An empty pool could crack or even cave in!

 Do I Need a Pool Cover?